grutechtop/airtable-react/README.md

 ## Using Docker

 1. [Install Docker](https://docs.docker.com/get-docker/) on your machine.
-1. Build your container: `docker build -t nextjs-docker .`.
+1. Build your container: `docker build -t airtable-react .`.
-1. Run your container: `docker run -p 3000:3000 nextjs-docker`.
+1. Run your container: `docker run -p 3000:3000 airtable-react`.

 You can view your images created with `docker images`.